 AY 2016-2017 (Includes Hosted and Co-Sponsored):

-Summer Writing Grant Presentation with Morna O’Neill.
+“Good Business?
+Hugh Lane, the Art Market, and the Art Museum.”
+Summer Writing Grant Presentation by Morna O’Neill.
 Monday, March 20, 2017.
+Z. Smith Reynolds Auditorium.

 “A Very Brief History of the 21st Century American Novel,” A Lecture by Gordon Hutner.
 Tuesday, September 6, 2016.
 Co-sponsored with the Department of English.